tosdr/tosback-versions/Instagram/Terms of Service.md

 Terms of Use
 ------------

+These terms will be updated effective December 20, 2020.
+To preview the new version prior to its effective date, click [here](http://help.instagram.com/1215086795543252?helpref=page_content).

 Welcome to Instagram!

-These Terms of Use govern your use of Instagram and provide information about the Instagram Service, outlined below.
+These Terms of Use ("or Terms") govern your use of Instagram, except where we expressly state that separate terms (and not these) apply, and provide information about the Instagram Service (the "Service"), outlined below.
 When you create an Instagram account or use Instagram, you agree to these terms.
+The Facebook Terms of Service do not apply to this Service.

 The Instagram Service is one of the [Facebook Products](https://www.facebook.com/help/1561485474074139?ref=igtos), provided to you by Facebook, Inc. These Terms of Use therefore constitute an agreement between you and Facebook, Inc.